ibm-cloud-docs/dr-automation-powervs/power-ha-getting-started.md

 ## Why use PowerHA?
 {: #why-use-powerha}

+HA Automation for Power Virtual Server is a service that automates high availability for workloads running on IBM Power Virtual Server, ensuring minimal downtime and fast failover.

 “If a node in my cluster fails in an IBM Power Virtual Server environment, how does my application remain continuously available?”